Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Data and Summary Statistics

-We recruited $881$ U.S.-based individuals on Prolific to work on the encryption task.\footnote{These workers formed 440 worker pairs, which were matched to redistributive decisions from our 271 MBA students and 167 undergraduate business students.} Workers were paid a fixed participation fee of \$1.50 upon task completion and received an additional bonus payment of up to \$6 based on the decision of a randomly chosen spectator.
-The average bonus was \$2.84, resulting in average total compensation of \$4.34 per worker.
-(Appendix~\ref{app:worker} shows more information on the worker sample).
+We recruited $\getval{n_workers_paired}$ U.S.-based individuals on Prolific to work on the encryption task.\footnote{These were paired into \getval{n_worker_pairs} worker pairs, which were matched to redistributive decisions from our \getval{n_mba} MBA students and \getval{n_dyson_recruited} undergraduate business students.} We paid workers a \$1.50 participation fee for completing the task, plus a bonus of up to \$6 based on a randomly chosen spectator's decision.
+The average bonus was \$\getval{worker_bonus_mean}, resulting in average total compensation of \$\getval{worker_comp_mean} per worker.
+(See Appendix~\ref{app:worker} for additional details on the worker sample.)